January 12, 2022

 Be safe and be well.

-I am excited to share that Ladue Schools will begin the 2021-22 school year on Monday, August 23, 2021, with in-person learning based on guidance provided by the CDC, St. Louis County Department of Public Health, the American Academy of Pediatrics, and our Medical Task Force.
+I am excited to share that Ladue Schools will begin the 2021-22 school year on Monday, Aug.
+23, 2021, with in-person learning based on recommendations/guidance provided by the CDC, St. Louis County Department of Public Health, the American Academy of Pediatrics, and our Medical Task Force Team.
 However, for families that prefer for their student(s) to remain in an online classroom, the district will make Launch and other online academic options provided by MOCAP available.

 We appreciate your collaboration as we worked to make the Ladue Online Academy (LOA) an option next school year.
 After gaining feedback from parents, however, we learned there was not enough enrollment interest to constitute holding classes at any grade level as part of LOA.